One of the most useful tasks that writers can give themselves during revising is keying in the whole text all over again: a Retype Draft.

 Then reread, adding edits on the manuscript in pencil.

 Then, sitting comfortably at your computer, and perhaps using a page holder or stand, rekey the edited text in a fresh (and clearly identified) new document.

 It’s amazing what comes up, and also how easily you can start to see (and feel) things anew: simple word repetitions, or slips of the keyboard.
 Or garbled syntax.
 And yes – maybe your beta readers were right in saying that phrase was too cute, now you come to type it again.
 And you know – that scene is in fact too boring to retype, so maybe it’s just too boring?!
 There – a darling murdered more easily than you imagined.
 (Don’t be too brutal for its own sake, though.)

-This is something we discussed in the Craft of Revising workshop in June 2018, where a number of people were enthusiastic about the idea.
-Isabel Costello, who attended that class, made a post about this on her blog The Literary Sofa – A Novel Process – the ‘Re-type Draft’:
+We discussed Retype Drafts in a Craft of Revising workshop in June 2018, where a number of people were enthusiastic about the idea.
+Isabel Costello, who attended that class, later made a post about her own experience of retyping a draft on her blog The Literary Sofa – A Novel Process – the ‘Re-type Draft’:

 With the benefit of time to ‘marinate’ and the observations of my trusted advisers, re-typing prompted me to question whether what was on the page felt ‘true’ – anything which didn’t leapt out at me.
 Whether in terms of plausibility or language, there’s nothing like having to reproduce a line or paragraph to reveal whether it belongs (or is banal/clichéd/superfluous).
 It made me realise how easy it is to settle for what’s already there, the parts you skim over in revisions because they’re ‘good enough’.

 And if you want proof that retyping really is efficient, pay attention to what Isabel added in a later post: